rdennis125-personal/practx-io/practx-swa/README.md

 A workflow at `.github/workflows/azure-static-web-apps.yml` deploys the app whenever changes are pushed to the `main` branch.
 The workflow expects a repository secret named `AZURE_STATIC_WEB_APPS_API_TOKEN` generated from the Azure portal for the Static Web App.

+### Azure DevOps Pipelines

+An alternative Azure DevOps pipeline definition is available at `pipelines/practx-swa-azure-pipelines.yml`.
+Import it into Azure DevOps and link a variable group containing `AZURE_STATIC_WEB_APPS_API_TOKEN` (the deployment token) along with any optional `APP_LOCATION` or `API_LOCATION` overrides.
+See [Azure DevOps Pipelines for Practx](../docs/azure-devops-pipelines.md) for detailed setup steps.

 ### Azure CLI Bootstrap Script

 Use the following script to create the resource group and Static Web App (fill in variables first):